BlueBottle: Fast and Robust Blockchains through Subsystem Specialization: The protocol

-\begin{proof} Assume that an honest party (validator or guard) observes two equivocating blocks (according to its view) at time $t$.
-Due to synchrony, after $\Delta$, all honest parties will be observing a superset of the validator's view, and can also see the equivocation.
-Such equivocations can always construct an $f+1$ blameset (per Lemma~\ref{lem:guard-safety5}) and as such by time $t+2\Delta$, all honest guards will be running $BA$, some with input the blameset of the aforementioned equivocation.
-Within another $\Delta_{BA}$, all guards will agree on a blameset of at least $f+1$ validators, (since there exists at least one such valid blameset), and will recover the safety of the protocol. \end{proof}
+\begin{lemma}[Safety Violations] Any safety violation (equivocation) on \lmysticeti will be detected and traced to a blameset of size $\ge f_c+1$ within $2\Delta+\Delta_{BA}$ after the first honest party observes it. \end{lemma} \begin{proof} Assume that an honest party (validator or guard) observes two equivocating blocks (according to its view) at time $t$.
+The observer broadcasts the equivocating blocks to all guards via reliable broadcast.
+Within $\Delta$, all honest guards have received the equivocation; each independently applies \extref{Lemma~15}{lem:guard-safety5} to extract a valid safety blameset of size $\ge f_c+1$, then calls \textsc{Recover}, broadcasting its blameset to all guards.
+Within a further $\Delta$, all guards have collected each other's recovery messages.
+Thus by time $t+2\Delta$ all honest guards enter $BA$.
+Within another $\Delta_{BA}$, all guards will agree on a blameset of at least $f_c+1$ validators (at least one valid blameset exists as input, so BA produces a valid output).
+This establishes agreement on a valid safety blameset (and the recovery steps R1--R3 then restore the protocol). \end{proof}

-\begin{lemma}[Liveness] For every round $r$, \lmysticeti progresses from $r$ within $6\Delta$ of entering $r$, or at least $f+1$ parties are blamed in \gossip. \end{lemma}
+\begin{lemma}[Liveness] For every round $r$, \lmysticeti progresses from $r$ within $6\Delta$ of entering $r$, or at least $f_c+1$ parties are blamed in \gossip. \end{lemma}